a close up of a pink background with a striped pattern

 15. Spruce Up

-Forget spring cleaning: The cooler months leading up to winter is a great time to give your apartment’s HVAC components a little love.
+Forget spring cleaning: The cooler months leading up to winter are a great time to give your apartment’s HVAC components a little love.
 Dust off radiators and vent openings, especially those near floor baseboards.
 Clean window panes for airtight closing and locking.
 These small actions not only keep heat components in prime condition — they improve apartment air quality, making your home healthier.

 Top Mistakes People Make When Trying to Reduce Gas Bills in Winter